-The combination of species distribution models, connectivity models and the underlying fine-scaled environmental datasets into a single framework has several advantages in the spatially-explicit assessment of population connectivity in matrix-sensitive species (i.e., species' movement responses functionally depend on the structure of the habitat matrix, cf. IMS 1995).
-Aside from a high applicability of the single approaches due to already available and easy to handle programs, the main advantage is that species-specific information on landscape-related habitat suitability can be combined with an objective parameterization of resistance values-two key aspects that typically lack in the construction of resistance surfaces (i.e. a GIS-raster of a hypothesized relationship of certain landscape parameters to species-specific connectivity; see SPEAR et al. 2010 for a discussion).
-Therefore, we recommend the use of SDMs as the first step of a two-step framework together with connectivity model (Fig. 5.1; PCM).
-The PCM framework offers the possibility to quantify potential dispersal corridors in matrix-sensitive species, where structural connectivity is highly similar to its respective functional (potential) connectivity (CROOKS & SANJAYAN 2006).
+The combination of species distribution models, connectivity models, and the underlying fine-scaled environmental datasets into a single framework has several advantages in the spatially explicit assessment of population connectivity in matrix-sensitive species (i.e., species' movement responses functionally depend on the structure of the habitat matrix, cf. Ims 1995).
+Aside from a high applicability of the single approaches due to already available and easy to handle programs, the main advantage is that species-specific information on landscape-related habitat suitability can be combined with an objective parameterization of resistance values-two key aspects that typically lack in the construction of resistance surfaces (i.e., a GIS raster of a hypothesized relationship of certain landscape parameters to species-specific connectivity; see Spear et al. 2010 for a discussion).
+Therefore, we recommend the use of SDMs as the first step of a two-step framework together with connectivity models and refer to this framework in the following as a potential connectivity model (Fig. 1; PCM).
+The PCM framework offers the possibility to quantify potential dispersal corridors in matrix-sensitive species, where structural connectivity is highly similar to its respective functional (potential) connectivity (Crooks and Sanjayan 2006).
 Such a framework provides a valuable tool for environmental and planning agencies, as well as for non-governmental planning offices.
-To our knowledge, there is no hands-on guidance available on how to use the different approaches and data together in a PCM that allows us to quantify the importance of a specific site as connectivity habitat for a species of interest using remote sensing data (for a discussion on habitat models in EIAs in general, see GONTIER et al. 2010).
+To our knowledge, there is no hands-on guidance available on how to use the different approaches and data together that allows to quantify the importance of a specific site as connectivity habitat for a species of interest using remote sensing data (for a discussion on habitat models in EIAs in general, see Gontier et al. 2010).